Thrombotic thrombocytopenic purpura: Pathophysiology

 The underlying mechanism typically involves autoantibody-mediated inhibition of the enzyme ADAMTS13, a metalloprotease responsible for cleaving large multimers of von Willebrand factor (vWF) into smaller units.
 The increase in circulating multimers of vWF increases platelet adhesion to areas of endothelial injury, particularly where arterioles and capillaries meet, which in turn results in the formation of small platelet clots called thrombi.
 As platelets are used up in the formation of thrombi, this then leads to a decrease in the number of overall circulating platelets, which may then cause life-threatening bleeds.
 Red blood cells passing the microscopic clots are subjected to shear stress, which damages their membranes, leading to rupture of red blood cells within blood vessels, which in turn leads to microangiopathic hemolytic anemia and schistocyte formation.
-The presence of these blood clots in the small blood vessels reduces blood flow to organs resulting in cellular injury and end organ damage.
+The presence of the thrombi reduces blood flow to organs resulting in cellular injury and end organ damage.

+Recovery

+Depression is common in those recovering from TTP; 59% of recovered TTP patients screened positive for depression within 11 years after recovery.

 Diagnosis

+Thrombotic thrombocytopenic purpura (TTP) initially presents with a range of symptoms that may include severe thrombocytopenia (platelet count usually < 30,000/mm³), microangiopathic hemolytic anemia (evidenced by schistocytes in the blood smear), and various clinical signs such as petechiae, purpura, neurologic symptoms, myocardial ischemia, mesenteric ischemia, and renal abnormalities.
+Notably, the complete classic pentad of TTP symptoms—microangiopathic hemolytic anemia, thrombocytopenia, renal abnormalities, fever, and neurologic abnormalities—is only seen in about 10% of acute cases at initial presentation.
+Clinical suspicion of TTP is often established with an initial emergent presentation of one or more classic symptoms and a complete blood count revealing severe thrombocytopenia.

+The PLASMIC score, Bentley score, and French TMA score have been used to assess clinical probability of TTP.

+A definitive diagnosis of TTP may be established when a laboratory assay of ADAMTS13 identifies under 10% of normal enzyme function.
+Borderline or normal ADAMTS13 activity suggests a different diagnosis is more likely.

+The ISTH guidelines suggested diagnostic and early management strategy.
+Suggestions included 1) for high pretest probability based on PLASMIC score or French score, start TPE and corticosteroids, and collect plasma samples for ADAMTS13 testing before therapy.
+Consider caplacizumab if ADAMTS13 test results are expected within 72 hours.
+If ADAMTS13 <10 IU/dL, continue caplacizumab and rituximab.
+If ADAMTS13 is ≥20 IU/dL, consider to stop caplacizumab and seek other diagnoses.
+If ADAMTS13 activity is borderline, use clinical judgment; 2) for low or intermediate pretest probability, still consider TPE and corticosteroids, but withhold caplacizumab until plasma ADAMTS13 test results are available; if ADAMTS13 activity is <10 IU/dL, consider adding caplacizumab and rituximab; if ADAMTS13 activity is ≥20 IU/dL, no caplacizumab should be used and other diagnoses should be sought; if ADAMTS13 activity falls borderline, consider other diagnoses.